 WGSS 140.
-Introduction to Women's Studies

-This course introduces some key issues in contemporary women's studies and provides a starting vocabulary and background in the field.
+Introduction to Women's Studies Social Sciences Group 1 course This course introduces some key issues in contemporary women's studies and provides a starting vocabulary and background in the field.
 Because Women's Studies is an interdisciplinary field, readings come from a number of different areas, including literature, history, philosophy, psychology and sociology.
 WGSS 190.
-Topics in Women's Studies

-An interdisciplinary exploration of a particular theme, area, or period, with respect to issues of women and gender.
+Topics in Women's Studies Group 1 course An interdisciplinary exploration of a particular theme, area, or period, with respect to issues of women and gender.
 WGSS 197.
-First-Year Seminar

-A seminar focused on a theme related to the study of women.
+First-Year Seminar Group 1 course A seminar focused on a theme related to the study of women.
 Open only to first-year students.
 WGSS 225.
-Sexuality, Culture and Power
+Sexuality, Culture and Power Group 1 course

-An exploration of the diverse ways in which human sexualities have been conceptualized, molded, policed and transformed in particular cultures, social contexts, moral climates and political terrains.
+Power An exploration of the diverse ways in which human sexualities have been conceptualized, molded, policed and transformed in particular cultures, social contexts, moral climates and political terrains.
 Investigated are how the seemingly personal and natural world of sexual desire and behavior is shaped by larger societal institutions (e.g., law, medicine, religion) and by cultural ideas.
 Also examined is how social categories that have primacy in a culture, (e.g., gender, race, class and age) are expressed in sexual ideas, behavior and politics.
 Prerequisites: SOC 100 or sophomore standing.

 WGSS 250.
-Queer Theory, Queer Lives

-An interdisciplinary exploration of the lives of gay, lesbian, bisexual, transgendered and intersexed people through historical, sexological, scientific and literary texts, media respresentations and autobiographies.
+Queer Theory, Queer Lives Social Sciences Group 1 An interdisciplinary exploration of the lives of gay, lesbian, bisexual, transgendered and intersexed people through historical, sexological, scientific and literary texts, media representations and autobiographies.
 We will examine scholarly and activist definitions of sexual identity, especially as these have intersected with race, class, gender, ethnicity and age, and discuss ways sexual desire often escapes, complicates or is mismatched with fixed gender roles and dominant cultural categories.
 We will also discuss the insight queer perspectives can bring to our understanding of masculinity and femininity, cultural constructions of the body, the social construction of heterosexuality, and the future of difference.

 WGSS 260.
-Women of Color in the U.S.
+Women of Color in the U.S. Group 1 course

-The course draws on the disciplines of history, sociology, anthropology and literary study to offer an indepth look at the experiences and concerns of women of color, with an emphasis on hearing women's voices.
+The course draws on the disciplines of history, sociology, anthropology and literary study to offer an in-depth look at the experiences and concerns of women of color, with an emphasis on hearing women's voices.
 The course is divided approximately in thirds: accounts of the experiences of various ethnic groups (e.g., African-American, Native American, Asian); issues facing women of color in the U.S. today (e.g., culture, the body, family, work); and theory.
 The class involves frequent writing (formal and informal), including a research paper and in-class presentations.

 WGSS 262.
-Transnational Feminisms

-An interdisciplinary exploration gender and sexuality in a transnational context.
+Transnational Feminisms Social Sciences Group 1 course An interdisciplinary exploration gender and sexuality in a transnational context.
 We examine a variety of global processes, including colonialism and present-day capitalism and development studies; topics may also include military conflict, transnational ecofeminisms, and the use of art in developing solidarity across transnational feminist movements.

 WGSS 290.
-Topics in Women's Studies
+Topics in Women's Studies Group 1 course